-HIV+ women respond well to HPV vaccineApril 16th, 2014 in HIV & AIDS /
+HIV+ women respond well to HPV vaccineApril 16, 2014 in Medicine & Health / HIV & AIDS

 HIV-positive women respond well to a vaccine against the human papillomavirus (HPV), even when their immune system is struggling, according to newly published results of an international clinical trial.
 The study's findings counter doubts about whether the vaccine would be helpful, said the Brown University medical professor who led the study.
 Instead, the data support the World Health Organization's recommendation to vaccinate women with HIV.

 HPV causes cervical and other cancers.
 The commonly used HPV vaccine Gardasil had not been tested in seriously immune-suppressed women with HIV, said Dr. Erna Milunka Kojic, associate professor of medicine at the Warren Alpert Medical School of Brown University and The Miriam Hospital.
 Despite the WHO recommendation, she said, skeptics have wondered whether the vaccine would be safe and helpful for women with weakened immune systems who were already likely to have been exposed to HPV through sex.
 Vaccines are often less effective in HIV-positive people.

 To address that debate, Kojic's study, dubbed "AIDS Clinical Trials Group Protocol 5240," measured the safety and immune system response of the vaccine in HIV-positive women aged 13 to 45 with a wide range of immune statuses.
 In the vast majority of the 315 volunteers who were vaccinated at sites in the United States, Brazil, and South Africa, the vaccine built up antibodies against HPV and posed no unusual safety issues during the 28 weeks they were each involved.